rbeeli/RiskPerf.jl/README.md

 Quantitative risk and performance analysis package for financial time series powered by the Julia language.

-This package was heavily influenced by the **R** package [`PerformanceAnalytics`](https://cran.r-project.org/web/packages/PerformanceAnalytics/index.html) of Peter Carl and Brian G. Peterson.
+This package was inspired by the **R** package [`PerformanceAnalytics`](https://cran.r-project.org/web/packages/PerformanceAnalytics/index.html) of Peter Carl and Brian G. Peterson.